eosti/remote-stm32/server.md

 When the STLink is plugged in, run `lsusb` and make note of the VendorID:DeviceID.
 The Vendor ID should be 0483, and the Device ID should be one of the STLink devices listed [here](https://usb-ids.gowdy.us/read/UD/0483).

-If it is not, change the `40-stlink.rules` to add an add and remove rule for your particular VendorID/DeviceID.
+If it is not, change the `40-stlink.rules` to add a ruleset for your particular VendorID/DeviceID.
 By default, udev looks for devices with Vendor ID 0483 (STMicroelectronics) with a Device ID corresponding to a STLink v1, v2/2.1, or a v3.
 The server will only automatically start when the udev rules are activated.